JACOBIAN01/Smart-Parking-Space/README.md

-# 🚗 SmartHub - Smart Car Parking System
+# 🚗 Smart Parking Space -  Smart Car Parking System

 SmartHub is a **Smart Car Parking Management System** built with the **MERN Stack**.
 It allows users to check parking availability, reserve slots, and manage bookings efficiently through a user-friendly React dashboard.